 You can switch between characters while fighting—each come with different abilities that you can take advantage of.
 The mobility of your character will mesmerize you.
 Fly, teleport, and perform a series of epic combos on the ground or in the air.

-Video games based on anime definitely aren’t created equal, and the above are just the most positive representations of the genre.
-Unfortunately, several terrible adaptations exist, so you’re better off staying skeptical whenever you hear that your favorite anime is getting a video game.
+Unfortunately, the reality is that many terrible video game adaptations exist of anime, so you're better off staying skeptical whenever you hear that your favorite anime is getting a video game.